 Michèle Meyer with Mic, Mona and Sofia

 Michèle herself has known about her infection since 1994.
-She suffered a miscarriage at the time and was diagnosed shortly afterwards.
-"At the time, I thought I would grow old with a burning desire to have children, but don't ask me how old!" she says.
-"There were no drugs back then."
+She suffered a miscarriage at the time, shortly afterwards she was diagnosed with DiagnosisThe term diagnosis refers to the determination or designation of a disease or health disorder by medical professionals. - G...
+Mehr.
+"Back then, I thought I would grow old with a burning desire to have children, but don't ask me how old!" she says, "There were no drugs back then."
 Today, she lives in a small town near Basel with her HIV-negative husband and two daughters who were also born negative.

 (howi)